 When can I park on a...

 Single yellow line?
 Parking's usually banned during work hours, but check signs.
-If no specific signage, the best bet's to assume it's the same as pay & display or residents' restrictions.
+If there's no specific signage, the best bet's to assume it's the same as pay & display or residents' restrictions.
 See the loading exceptions below.

 Double yellow?
 No parking at any time.
 See the loading exceptions below.